woolimi/confetti.js/README.md

     maxParticleCount = 150; //set max confetti count particleSpeed = 2; //set the particle animation speed

-For a live demo, [click here](https://feelingunlucky.today) and click on the "Show the last Google search" text.
+For a live demo, [click here](https://feelingunlucky.today) and search something, anything :)

 The demo uses this function: